abellizzi1/Pokemon-C/README.md

 When first starting the game, the player can choose a starting pokemon out of 3 choices.
 The player is spawned in with 10 PokeBalls, Potions, and Revives.
 After defeating any trainer, the player is rewarded with a certain amount of PokeBucks to spend at a PokeMart.
 The player is only able to have 6 pokemon at a time, so each pokemon caught after this will be sent to the PokeCenter.
 When visiting a PokeCenter, the player can heal all their pokemon and exchange pokemon in the storage.

+After every battle, the player's current pokemon gain experience to level up.
+As the player progresses and moves away from the starting map, the trainers' pokemon will rise in level and difficulty.

 ### Pokemon Battles
 When you encounter a trainer or wild pokemon, a basic UI displays the player's and enemy's stats and the possible options for the player.
 It is similar to the regular pokemon games: You have the option to fight, access your bag, run, or switch pokemon (Note: you cannot run while battling a trainer, and you cannot catch a trainer's pokemon).